pezhore/prism-powershell/README.md

 * Nested tokens (e.g. strings containing variables) follow the outermost highlighting rule.
 * May cause weird color selection in non-okaidia Prism themes.

+## Misc

+More information and examples can be found on my ghost blog post [here](http://blog.briankmarsh.com/prismjs-powershell-syntax-highlighting/).